Endometrial cancer: Research

 There are several experimental therapies for endometrial cancer under research, including immunologic, hormonal, and chemotherapeutic treatments.
 Trastuzumab (Herceptin), an antibody against the Her2 protein, has been used in cancers known to be positive for the Her2/neu oncogene, but research is still underway.
 Immunologic therapies are also under investigation, particularly in uterine papillary serous carcinoma.

 Cancers can be analyzed using genetic techniques (including DNA sequencing and immunohistochemistry) to determine if certain therapies specific to mutated genes can be used to treat it.
 PARP inhibitors are used to treat endometrial cancer with PTEN mutations, specifically, mutations that lower the expression of PTEN.
 The PARP inhibitor shown to be active against endometrial cancer is olaparib.
-Research is ongoing in this area as of the 2010s.
+Research has been ongoing in this area as of the 2010s.

 Research is ongoing on the use of metformin, a diabetes medication, in obese women with endometrial cancer before surgery.
 Early research has shown it to be effective in slowing the rate of cancer cell proliferation.
-Preliminary research has shown that preoperative metformin administration can reduce expression of tumor markers.
-Long-term use of metformin has not been shown to have a preventative effect against developing cancer, but may improve overall survival.
+Preliminary research has shown that preoperative metformin administration can reduce the expression of tumor markers.
+Long-term use of metformin has not been shown to have a preventative effect against developing cancer, but it may improve overall survival.

 Temsirolimus, an mTOR inhibitor, is under investigation as a potential treatment.
 Research shows that mTOR inhibitors may be particularly effective for cancers with mutations in PTEN.
 Ridaforolimus (deforolimus) is also being researched as a treatment for people who have previously had chemotherapy.
 Preliminary research has been promising, and a stage II trial for ridaforolimus was completed by 2013.
 There has also been research on combined ridaforolimus/progestin treatments for recurrent endometrial cancer.
 Bevacizumab and tyrosine kinase inhibitors, which inhibit angiogenesis, are being researched as potential treatments for endometrial cancers with high levels of vascular endothelial growth factor.
 Ixabepilone is being researched as a possible chemotherapy for advanced or recurrent endometrial cancer.
 Treatments for rare high-grade undifferentiated endometrial sarcoma are being researched, as there is no established standard of care yet for this disease.
 Chemotherapies being researched include doxorubicin and ifosfamide.